CarsonWebster/carsonwebster/content/blog/ECS-Intro.md

 description: "A glimpse into Entity Component Systems, With a Bevy of Slugs"
 toc: true
 ---
 During my last year in college, I was privileged enough to research and present a technical topic to my peers.
-Since I have had all the research done, I'll also share my findings here.
+Since I have all the research done, I'll also share my findings here.

 ## What is ECS?
 Entity-Component-System (ECS) architecture is a relatively new software design pattern that has gained widespread popularity in the gaming and simulation industry due to its flexibility and performance benefits.
 ECS separates an object’s data and behavior into two distinct components: entities and components.
 An entity is an object in the game world, while a component is an attribute or behavior of that entity.
 This architecture provides a framework for managing these entities and components, allowing for a more efficient and organized development process.